 Maintenance of dreadlocks ensures you have great looking dreads.

 In an image down the page (tight dreadlocks) you'll notice how firm and compressed dreads become.

 During the maturity process, regular tidy ups ensure any lumps are dealt with before they get a chance to settle in.

 The dreadlock shampoo we sell is Australian made, organic (plant and coconut), chemical free and free from additives or fragrances, making it a great choice for those who are allergy prone.We also offer an anti-dandruff shampoo for those prone to itchy or flakey scalps.
 We carry a range of products and can recommend items that suit your hair type and the maturity of your dreads.

-During your dreadlock maintenance feel free to ask about palm rolling, keeping your sections separated, crocheting or rolling out little lumps that might form or anything else that crops up as you have our professional dreads salon accompany you on your journey.
+During maintenance for dreadlocks feel free to ask about palm rolling, keeping your sections separated, crocheting or rolling out little lumps that might form or anything else that crops up as you have our professional dreadlock maintenance salon accompany you on your journey.

 As everyone's hair and dreadlock journey is unique, learning how to maintain dreads is something I can advise you on each step of the way.
 This next photo shows Asian dreadlocks.
 As this hair type is silky by nature it takes a little more time to get them matured.
 Learn more about hair types of races here Having gotten new dreads but not done anything to help them mature and leaving maintenance well overdue my client left with his locs in much better shape than when he arrived.